 - "Knock knock" – When is this room free? - Why are there never any available meeting rooms? - Excuse me, I have booked this room.

 High demand on meeting rooms, (experienced) lack of meeting rooms and getting "kicked out", or have to kick out colleagues from booked rooms are commonplace at many workplaces.
 This is, among other things, because of the increase in information and meetings at today's companies.
 As a consequence, meeting rooms have become a kind of hard currency for many companies.
-We at Meetio are, if we may say so ourselves, quite sharp at meeting room management – e.g. by means of room usage statistics*.
-We know, it doesn't sound particularly sexy, but statistics is a powerful tool to gain insights about the actual usage of the spaces – something that often leads to smaller aha-experiences...
+We at Meetio are, if we may say so ourselves, quite sharp at meeting room management – e.g. by means of meeting room usage statistics*.
+We know, it doesn't sound particularly sexy, but statistics is a powerful tool to gain insights about the actual usage of the spaces – something that often leads to smaller "aha moments"...

 How does room booking systems for meeting rooms usually work?